tenzir/tenzir/cloud/aws/README.md

    tasks, such as executing queries and ingesting data ad hoc

-For storage on the VAST server in Fargate, VAST uses [EFS](https://aws.amazon.com/efs/) as a drop-in network filesystem with a reasonable throughput-latency trade-off.
+For storage on the VAST server in Fargate, VAST uses [EFS](https://aws.amazon.com/efs/) as a drop-in network filesystem.
+It provides persistence of the database files across task executions with a reasonable throughput-latency trade-off.

 The sketch below illustrates the high-level architecture:

 ![AWS Architecture](https://user-images.githubusercontent.com/53797/156728636-9909c4aa-34a0-47f4-b6f0-50d7bfe96e28.png)